The 10 Best Political Protest Songs of the 70s

 4: (White Man) In Hammersmith Palais--The Clash

-This 1978 single by The Clash also appeared on their 1977 debut album (which wasn't released in the States until 1979).
+This 1978 single by The Clash also appeared on the 1979 US release of their 1977 debut album.
 This is just one example of many of The Clash's socially conscious protest songs.
 The band was also involved with the UK's "Rock Against Racism" protest movement, and their feelings about racism are clearly reflected in their music.

 "(White Man) In Hammersmith Palais" tackles many weighty issues such as anti-violence, race relations, and wealth distribution.
 The song also protests the mainstreaming of punk rock--"Turning rebellion into money"--and takes aim at the social decline in the UK: "If Adolf Hitler flew in today, they'd send a limousine anyway."